Thursday, July 26, 2012

 Above: The building that housed The Regent Theater can be seen on the far left in this photo (photo courtesy of the Newark Public Library) taken by Dr Sam Berg in October, 1964 as he documented the area before it was destroyed to make way for I-280.

-In 1925 The Strand Theater, renamed The Beacon in the late 1930's or early 40's, opened at 129 Main St diagonally across the street from where the The Regent had been.
+In 1925 The Strand Theater, renamed The Beacon in 1941, opened at 129 Main Street diagonally across the street from where the The Regent had been.

 Tuesday, July 24, 2012